Columbia Theatre for the Performing Arts

 With Live Performance

 Established in 1928, the historic theatre has a long, significant history within the Hammond community and Southeastern Louisiana— including its triumphant renovation in 2002, a landmark accomplishment for Southeastern Louisiana University, the City of Hammond, and Hammond’s Downtown Development District.
-The Columbia Theatre hosts classical and contemporary concerts, dance and theatre performances, musicals, and other special events, utilizing every square-inch of the historic building, whether the event be held in the 830-seat Hainkel Hall, the Balcony Lounge, the Conference Center, or the Main Lobby.
+The Columbia Theatre produces plays, musicals and interactive events, screens major motion pictures, and hosts concerts, special events, and a variety of live performances.
+Every square inch of this historic building is utilized, whether the event be held in the 830-seat Hainkel Hall, the Studio Theatre, the Balcony Lounge, or the Main Lobby.

 In Memory of the Honorable John J. Hainkel, Jr.